vetux/xng/README.md

 ### Supported Platforms

 - Linux
-    - Tested Compiler: GCC 10.2.1 64bit
+    - Tested Compiler: GCC 12.2.0 64bit
-      - GCC 12 is currently not supported because SPIRV-Cross does not appear to be compatible with GCC 12.
-(See [BUILDING.md](BUILDING.md))
 - Windows
+    - Tested Compilers:
-    - Tested Compiler: MSVC 2022 64bit
+      - MSVC 2022 64bit
           - Build warnings are emitted due to the fact that xng uses STL types in dllexport types.
           - Users must ensure that their application is built with the same compiler version as the linked library because windows uses multiple STL dll files and allows loading of multiple STL version dlls into the same process.
 If the user links to a different STL version than the one used for building the engine dll there can be problems when passing types through the dll interface.
-    - Tested Compiler: MinGW v8.0.0
+      - MinGW v8.0.0
 - Android
     - Tested Compiler: Android NDK r25c